 Did the mere title of this post make the hairs on the back of your neck stand straight up?
-Those who have heard of the four month regression dread those words.
+Those who have heard of the four-month regression dread those words.

 My now toddler was a pretty good sleeper as a newborn.
-However, around that four month mark is when her sleep went downhill, and I joke that “it lasted until she was 10 months old.”
+However, around that four-month mark is when her sleep went downhill, and I joke that “it lasted until she was 10 months old.”

 It did not, in fact, last until she was 10 months old, but her dependent sleep habits that grew even more dependent at four months lasted that long.

 No matter how many times she would wake in the night, I would immediately nurse her and then burp/rock her to ensure she was fast asleep, and then put her down.
-She often stayed asleep upon put down, but I occasionally had to repeat the same process a few times until she stayed asleep.
+She often stayed asleep upon being laid down, but I occasionally had to repeat the same process a few times until she stayed asleep.

 That then became our pattern and remained so until she turned 10 months old and we had had enough.

-So what is the four month sleep regression?
+What is the four-month sleep regression?

 (If you want to dig a little more deeply into these different stages of sleep, head here!)